XLpacman805/imgsirch/README.md

 To get a JSONP response just add `&callback=?` to the url.

+## Recent Search Queries

+Want to see what others have been searching?
+Just use `https://imgsirch.glitch.me/recent/` .
+This offers the latest 10 queries to the API.
+No pagination.

 ### To do
 - [x] Add search capability
 - [x] Add pagination capability
 - [x] Add recent search lookup
 - [x] Add JSON error response.
+- [x] Update Documentation